 In those records, you can see your bloodline ancestor but you can also see parents, siblings, and lodgers.
-And, if you turn the pages backward and forward you can see who is living around them.
+And, if you turn the pages backwards and forward you can see who is living around them.

 As I’ve said already; people don’t move around much and because of that they would have probably attended the same church and occasional festivals.
 It was a very small world indeed.
 I’ve talked previously about ancestors living under a teacup placed on a map.
-I believe we can narrow that down even more, possibly to the area bounded by a teaspoon placed on an Ordnance Survey map of the area.
+I believe we can narrow that down even more, possibly to the area bounded by an eggcup placed on an Ordnance Survey map of the area.